 Whether you are going to build the Web App or Mobile App on your own or you are going to hire an experienced web apps development company for your mobile or web app server development, you are still going to face the same question “What technology should I use?”.

-So you decided to build a Mobile App, Congratulations!
+So you decided to build an App, Congratulations!
 Now you are facing this question exactly.
 The most important thing here, is to understand that it does matter, and it’s crucial for you App success and your startup future.
 We will try to give you some guidelines, same guidelines we give all of our clients when they first set foot in our doors. to better understand how to answer this question we’ll need to clarify a couple of things about mobile app development.

 Do I need a Server side for the app?

 As a rule of thumb, yes, you will need a server for your mobile app.
-Most Mobile apps needs a “backend”, a server, to communicate with and to help them keep track of user data, app data, schedule events and push to the mobile app, process data, manage the mobile app and more.
+Most Mobile apps and all Web Apps needs a “backend”, a server, to communicate with and to help them keep track of user data, app data, schedule events and push to the mobile app, process data, manage the mobile app and more.
 There are few cases where a mobile app doesn’t need any kind of server to operate at all (for example, a simple game, or a simple tool like flashlight app).